Top Rewards Cards for Summer 2018 Travel

 The Southwest Rapid Rewards program is well known as one of the most flexible and supportive programs for families.
 This frequent flyer program tends to work well for families with kids because they don’t have blackout dates or capacity controls.
 If there are seats available on a plane, you can book them with points or cash no matter what.
 Southwest also offers two free checked bags per person, which is a savings of at least $200 round-trip for an average family of four.

-The Southwest Rapid Rewards® Plus Credit Card makes it easy to get started in this program with a 50,000 mile welcome offer after you use your card for $2,000 in purchases within your first three months of account opening.
-You’ll also earn 2x miles on Southwest purchases and 1x miles on everything else.
+The Southwest Rapid Rewards® Plus Credit Card makes it easy to get started in this program earning a Companion Pass and 30,000 points after you spend $4,000 on purchases in the first 3 months.
+Offer ends 2/11/19.
+Companion Pass is promotional and will be valid through 12/31/19.
+You’ll also earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® Hotel and Car Rental Partner purchases and 1x miles on everything else.
 And since Southwest partners with Chase Ultimate Rewards, you can get a premier Chase travel card to earn even more points in this program.

 This card does charge a $69 annual fee, and it is not waived the first year.
 But, since 50,000 miles is enough for two round-trip flights to the Caribbean, paying the fee can be well worth it.